fcdoc/doc/en/flashduty/mixin/change_integration/jira.md

 | resolved    | done       | Completed             |
 | closed      | done       | Completed             |

-If you wish to modify this mapping, please contact Flashduty support.
+If you wish to modify this mapping, please contact Flashduty.